 Previously Strategic Project Manager at BSC, Anna Riverola is appointed as the head of SiPearl SL.

 Collaboration with Intel to accelerate

 This partnership provides a joint offering for the first exascale supercomputers in Europe.
 It will offer European customers of the two companies the possibility to combine SiPearl’s high-performance and low-power microprocessor Rhea with Intel’s family of general-purpose GPU Ponte Vecchio obtaining a high-performance compute node.

 To enable this combination, SiPearl plans to port and optimize oneAPI to the Rhea processor.
 This will increase developer productivity and workload performance by providing a single programming solution across the heterogenous compute node.

-Partnership with Hewlett Packard Enterprise to jointly develop HPC solutions
+to jointly develop HPC solutions